-Over the past decade, many modern offices have transitioned from private to open, with a floorplan free of cubicles or closed workspaces, and lined with shared tables.
-According to an infographic by Sage on open office plans, 80 percent of U.S. businesses implement this type of layout, including Apple, Google and Facebook.
+Over the past decade, many modern offices have transitioned from private to open, with a floor plan free of cubicles or closed workspaces and lined with shared tables.
+According to research by Sage on open office plans, 80% of U.S. businesses implement this type of layout, including Apple, Google and Facebook.

 "I've noticed that it is hardest on introverts, those with sensitive nervous systems and those who tie their self-worth to the status of a 'corner office,'" she said.

-However, on the other hand, the open office breeds more collaboration and stronger bonds, Schoeder said.
+On the other hand, Schoeder said, the open office breeds more collaboration and stronger bonds.

-"Ironically, some of the cons similarly related to camaraderie and transparency involve not having any privacy and feeling like you can't concentrate – every conversation you have is fodder for public knowledge," said Vicki Salemi, career expert at Monster.com.
+Lack of privacy: Another major issue of the open office setting in that it can make employees feel less secure, due to the lack of privacy.
+"Ironically, some of the cons similarly related to camaraderie and transparency involve not having any privacy and feeling like you can't concentrate – every conversation you have is fodder for public knowledge," said Vicki Salemi, career expert at Monster.

-A study published in the Scandinavian Journal of Work, Environment, & Health found that "employees working in small or medium-sized open-plan offices consistently reported lower levels of job satisfaction, subjective well-being, and ease of interaction with co-workers than employees working in cellular or shared-room offices."
+Lower job satisfaction: A study published in the Scandinavian Journal of Work, Environment & Health found that "employees working in small or medium-sized open-plan offices consistently reported lower levels of job satisfaction, subjective well-being, and ease of interaction with co-workers than employees working in cellular or shared-room offices."

 Does that mean the open office is dead?
 Not necessarily.

 Despite its downsides, the open office plan is still valued by many leaders.
-For instance, Salemi stated that the setup is appropriate from a financial perspective, which is a common reason why many employers choose it over others.
+For instance, Salemi said the setup is appropriate from a financial perspective, which is a common reason employers choose it over others.

 "Put as many people together as possible and see where organic conversations and brainstorming sessions occur," Salemi said.

 However, it certainly has its issues – and they're worth factoring into your decision.
-[Not sure which office is right for your business?
-Check out this article.]
+[Read related article: Which Type of Office Should Your Business Run?]

 "Each organization … needs to think long and hard about whether [an open office] works with their culture and what they hope to achieve before committing to it," said Schoeder.
 "It's a commitment of more than just construction costs.
 Whatever is in your culture will be amplified by taking down the walls."